cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_2low.md

 ---
 name: Non-Reproducible Vanilla Bug Report (Low Priority)
 about: Submit a bug report that occurs in RimWorld running only RimThreaded and DLCs that cannot be reproduced fairly consistantly.
 title: ''
 labels: Bug, Vanilla RT
 assignees: ''

 ---

+IMPORTANT: Please first search existing bugs to ensure you are not creating a duplicate bug report!

 **Describe the bug**
-IMPORTANT: Please first search existing bugs to ensure you are not creating a duplicate bug report.

-* bug description here !!!
+!!! bug description here !!!

-**To Reproduce**
-Steps to reproduce the behavior:
+**Steps to reproduce the behavior (VERY IMPORTANT)**
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Error Log**
-* Link to contents of Player.log or Error.log (MUST BE LINK)
+!!!
+Link to contents of Player.log or Error.log (MUST BE LINK) !!!
-* Link to HugsLib log.
-(MUST BE LINK)
+!!!
+Link to HugsLib log.
+(MUST BE LINK) !!!

+**Save file**
+!!!
+Please add a save file where the issue occurs to speed up testing and fixing of the issue !!!

 **Screenshots**
-* If applicable, add screenshots to help explain your problem.
+!!!
+Add screenshots to help explain your problem here !!!

+**Mod list (For vanilla report, it has to be same as below list.)**
+* Harmony
+* Core
+* Royalty (optional)
+* HugsLib
+* RimThreaded